 I am a social scientist who examines the intersections of sexuality, relationships, and gender.
 Along with academia, I have a passion for writing in popular press outlets on my areas of expertise–taking complex scientific findings and making them digestible, relatable, and interesting to general audiences.
 Some of my work can be found on my Articles & Chapters page.

-I’m grounded in the fields of psychology and sociology.
-My recent academic work has been featured in handbooks and journals focusing on the social sciences (such as the Archives of Sexual Behavior, the Handbook of the Sociology of Gender, the forthcoming Handbook on Global Sexualities, the Journal of Aging Life Care, among others).
+I am a sociology doctoral student at the University of Washington and have a background in psychology.
+My recent academic work has been featured in handbooks and journals focusing on the social sciences (such as the Archives of Sexual Behavior, the Handbook of the Sociology of Gender, the Handbook on Global Sexualities, the Journal of Aging Life Care, among others).

-I guest lecture at the University of Washington in Seattle with some of my larger audiences reaching up to 750 people.
-And, in 2017, my co-author (Dr. Pepper Schwartz) and I were invited speakers at the 25th Annual National Symposium on Family Issues.
+I lecture at the University of Washington in Seattle.
+I was an invited speaker at the 25th Annual National Symposium on Family Issues.